mikechen66/keras_frcnn_tf2/README.md

 # Keras Faster-RCNN

-**[UPDATE]**

-This work has been publiced on **StrangeAI - An AI Algorithm Hub**,  You can found this work at [Here](http://ai.loliloli.pro/) (You may found more interesting work on this website, it's a very good resource to learn AI, StrangeAi authors maintainered all applications in AI).

 ## Update

-This code is upgraded to support to both TensorFlow 2.3 keras 2.4.
+This code is upgraded to support both TensorFlow 2.3 keras 2.4.
 If you have any issues, please keep in touch.

 ## Requirements